justinsjlee/Kiko-plus/_posts/2017-09-02-chorddiag.md

 ![Screenshot](http://www.justinsjlee.com/chordiag_arc.png "Chord Diagram Arc")

-Hovering over the arc of a brand gives information about the share of total before the upgrade.
-Hovering over Rogers' arc shows that 33% of customers in our dataset had their service with Rogers before the upgrade.
+Hovering over the arc of a brand gives information about the share of the customer base before the upgrade.
+Rogers' arc shows that 33% of customers had Roger's as the service provider before the upgrade.

 ![Screenshot](http://www.justinsjlee.com/chordiag_chord.png "Chord Diagram Chord Grey")